 Robin Mittenthal studied biology and Chinese at Carleton College in Minnesota before serving as an agricultural advisor with the Peace Corps in The Gambia, West Africa.
 In the mid 1990s, Robin returned to the United States and worked as a farmhand and manager on both conventional and organic farms in several states.
 He earned master of science degrees in Nutrition (Tufts University) and Library and Information Science (University of Illinois at Urbana Champaign).
 He also completed most but not all of a doctorate in entomology at UW-Madison, exploring the impact of organic fertilizers on both plants and their insect pests.
 He has worked with K-12 students as both a librarian and teacher and now enjoys helping college students think about local food production, the concept of sustainability and other food-related aspects of health.
 Mittenthal has travelled in China, speaks rusty Mandarin and reads about Chinese environmental issues when not gardening or working to address the large health disparities that exist in Madison.

 Denise Roberts has a dual role as the Accountant for the Global Health Institute as well as for the Office of Sustainability.
-She is responsible for budget preparation and analysis, everyday payments, reimbursements and deposits, disbursement of seed grants awarded by GHI, as well as sponsorship of local and national global health events.
+She is responsible for budget preparation and analysis, day-to-day financial processing, disbursement of seed grants awarded by GHI and OS, as well as sponsorship of local and national global health and sustainability events.
 In addition, she acts as the research administrator for submission and management of extramural grants.

 Kim Santiago holds a degree in international relations, and a certificate in Environmental Studies, and has completed courses in the Global Health Institute certificate program.
 An advancement professional with extensive international experience, she spent eight years abroad as UW’s Asia Coordinator, supporting alumni relations, development, corporate relations, research collaboration and technology transfer issues.
 She strongly believes in the ethic of the Global Health Institute, its commitment to advance equitable and sustainable health for people, animals, and ecosystems – and is also interested in issues of equity and justice in health care systems, particularly how these issues affect women and children.
 At GHI, she is responsible for alumni relations, international development and engagement strategies.